amanzi/amanzi/docs/input_spec/ATSNativeSpec_dev.rst

 Observation
 ##############

+ Observable: Collects, reduces, and writes observations during a simulation.
 Observations are a localized-in-space but frequent in time view of data, designed to get at useful diagnostic quantities such as hydrographs, total water content, quantities at a point, etc.  These